-Exercise 2: Incorporates more of the bass.
+Exercise 2 incorporates more of the bass.

 Use these exercises as ideas to experiment with voices and stickings.
 Try playing some of the notes on the rims, ride-bells, etc.

 Play with your metronome!
 Set up subdivisions (8ths, 16ths, 32nds, tuplets) to ensure accurate note placement.
-Start out at a slow speed, and bump it up as you gain facility.
+Start at a slow speed, and bump it up as you gain facility.